fireship-io/fireship.io/content/lessons/angular-elements-quick-start-guide/index.md

 One of the main criticisms of Angular Elements has been the bundle size, which is around **60Kb** for a gzipped hello world.
 (1) The bundle size will decrease significantly when [Ivy](https://www.telerik.com/blogs/first-look-angular-ivy) lands in the near future.
 (2) You're getting the full power of Angular in that bundle, and (3) it does not have a significant impact on perf when you defer the script.

-When you [defer](https://www.w3schools.com/tags/att_script_defer.asp) a script tag `<script defer src="elements.js">` it tells the browser to render the HTML first, then load the script - i.e no render blocking.
-This is crucial for static websites the use components because your top priority is getting the main content painted.
+When you [defer](https://www.w3schools.com/tags/att_script_defer.asp) a script tag `<script defer src="elements.js">` it tells the browser to render the HTML first, then load the script - i.e no render-blocking.
+This is crucial for static websites that use components because your top priority is getting the main content painted.
 After the first meaningful paint, your web components can kick in to add interactivity.

 The tests below were run with a bundle containing both Angular and Firebase at a weight of 350Kb.

 {{< figure src="img/elements-page-load.png" caption="Angular elements page load unoptimized" >}}

-Notice how we're getting a page load of 600ms ⚡  - 4x faster - and a near perfect performance score.
+Notice how we're getting a page-load of 600ms ⚡  - 4x faster - and a near-perfect performance score.
 That is awesome considering how much horsepower we have under the hood.

 {{< figure src="img/elements-page-load-optimized.png" caption="Page load performance increase by deferring the script" >}}